Do you want to see your WordPress site stats and check the views for your individual posts and pages?

-When you know how your posts and pages are performing, you can optimize each of them to boost your site’s conversions.
-Google Analytics is a powerful tool you can use to track the performance of all your posts and pages.
+You need to know how your posts and pages are performing, so that you can optimize them and boost your site’s conversions.
+Google Analytics is a powerful tool that’ll help you track the performance of all your WordPress posts and pages.